Washington's Bed and Room Where He Died, (December 14, 1799,) Mount Vernon Mansion., 1884-1894

 This collection is open for research during scheduled appointments.
 Researchers must complete the Washington Library’s Special Collections and Archives Registration Form before access is provided.
 The library reserves the right to restrict access to certain items for preservation purposes.

 From the Collection: 236 stereographs and 61 cabinet cards Photographic Prints

 Language of Materials

-Stereoscopic view of the Washington bedchamber including the bedstead with a portrait of Washington hanging above.
-Mounted on orange board.
-Text printed directly onto the reverse of the cardboard mount reads: Washington's Bed and Room Where He Died, (December 14.
-1799.)
-Mount Vernon Mansion.
-Copyright by the Mount Vernon Ladies' Union Association.
+Cabinet card of oval shaped view of Washington's room at Mount Vernon.
+The view includes the bed, windows (floor to ceiling), and furnishings.
+The following text is printed directly onto the reverse of the cardboard mount: Washington's Bed and Room Where He Died, (December 14, 1799,) Mount Vernon Mansion.
+Copyrighted by the Mount Vernon Ladies' Union Association.
 Luke C. Dillon, Authorized Photographer, Office at Pullman's Gallery, 935 Penna.
-Avenue, Washington City, D. C. An separate ink stamp on reverse reads - 'J. G. Becker Collection'
+Avenue, Washington City, D. C.

 Card mount: 6 1/2 in. x 4 1/4 in.
 Photograph: 5 7/8 in. x 3 15/16 in.